vaishnavidatir/Opencv/README.md

 # Opencv
-Basic programs of OpenCv which I done as part of my learning
+Basic programs of OpenCv, which I done as part of my learning.

 # Installation